List of Disney's Hercules characters: Hades

 Hades (voiced by James Woods) is the brother of Zeus and Poseidon.
-Unlike his mainstream counterpart, who is typically portrayed as a feared but relatively passive deity, this portrayal of Hades is more comedic while still being a villain.
-He wears dark robes with a skull-shaped perone fastening a chiton and his hair is a glowing blue flame that resembles the will o'the wisp.
+Unlike his mythological counterpart, who is typically portrayed as a feared but relatively passive deity, this portrayal of Hades is more comedic while still being a villain.
+He wears dark robes with a skull-shaped perone fastening a chiton and his hair is a glowing blue flame that resembles the will-o'-the-wisp.
 His hair flares up when he is excited and turns red when he is angry; this flame can also be extinguished.
 Hades seeks to overthrow Zeus and rule the universe, in line with other depictions of Hades in pop culture being villainous due to his association with death.